Frequently Asked Questions

 Trainees are expected to be committed to full-time research training.
 Trainees will be expected to regularly attend Stem Cell Institute seminars and journal clubs.
 They will also be required to present one journal club or one research seminar each year.
 There are required courses in stem cell biology and one elective that can be chosen from a variety of areas.
 Responsible Conduct of Research will be covered in the training program, and trainees in the 3rd year or beyond in their graduate program will be expected to attend and present research at a national scientific meeting.

-Who are the faculty mentors that are listed on the grant?
+Who is the faculty mentor that are listed on the grant?

-Karen Echeverri and Jakub Tolar are the Directors of the training program.
+Rita Perlingeiro is the Director of the training program.
 Additional training faculty are listed on the program information page.

 Can additional faculty members participate?

 Additional mentors may be added, based on the research interests of trainees (e.g. trainee has a research interest outside of the current mentor research expertise and identifies an individual he/she wishes to work with).
 These individuals must meet the criteria outlined in application, including an extramurally funded, independent research program and a strong interest in providing stem cell biology research training.

 Interested faculty members may apply by submitting the following to Dr. Perlingeiro: